wondrousWebWorks/cape-safari/README.md

 ## Acknowledgements
-In order to achieve a smooth scrolling effect to IDs, a qQuery snippet found [here](https://www.taniarascia.com/smooth-scroll-to-id-with-jquery/) was used instead of the smooth scroll-behaviour CSS option to allow for an offset because of the fixed *Navigation Bar* at the top of the screen.
+In order to achieve a smooth scrolling effect to IDs, a qQuery snippet found [here](https://www.taniarascia.com/smooth-scroll-to-id-with-jquery/) was used instead of the smooth scroll-behaviour CSS option to allow for an offset because of the fixed *Navigation Bar* at the top of the screen. **Hover.css** found [here](https://ianlunn.github.io/Hover/) was used for the horizontal shutter efect on hover of *Navigation Bar* items.